nkmakes/nkmakes.github.io/_posts/2020-08-10-smars-esp32-wifi-robot-tank.md

 ## 3d print and build
 The model is very easy to print and build, no supports needed, had some problems when mounting the tracks but with a little bit of oil in the idle wheel everything works really well.
 In the parts of the original models uses 200rpm motors, mine are 300rpm as the other ones where not available, but its not any problem

+Apart from the project stl's you will need a way to place the 18650 batteries on the frame, and some way to charge them.

+To charge them the easiest way you will need two tp4056 modules, and make some charger, i used the following [Files]() which i remixed from a desgin from [](), and also to place the batteries i made the following [remix]().
+It's pretty simple but its snappable and you dont need to re-print any smars part.

 ## Electronics
+### Parts List
-As mentioned i used a esp32 arduino sized board and mounted over it a little homemade shield with a tb6612 driver and external VIN with the following schematic scheme.
+As mentioned i used a esp32 arduino sized board and mounted over it a little homemade shield with a tb6612 driver and external VIN.
+Also added the batteries file.

+### Schematics
+The board should have no problem with a 8V input from 2s 18650 directly nor the motor driver. if you plan to use any other dev board, check thi point before.

 ![Smars robotic tank ep32 electronics]({{site.baseurl}}/images/smars_electronics.JPG)